ma08/columbia_e6998_speech/README.md

 <!-- omit in toc -->
-# 6998 Fundamentals of Speech Recognition (Prof. Homayoon Beigi)
+# E6998 Fundamentals of Speech Recognition (Prof. Homayoon Beigi) at Columbia University

-This repository contains information to setup a Ubuntu 18.04 VM Google Cloud VM and install Kaldi on it for the `6998 Fundamentals of Speech Recognition` course at Columbia University.
+This repository contains information to setup a Ubuntu 18.04 VM Google Cloud VM and install Kaldi on it for the `6998 Fundamentals of Speech Recognition` course at Columbia University in the City of New York.

 <!-- omit in toc -->
 ## Contents